Bots Against Bias

-Please submit a max 4-page (excluding references) PDF using the IEEE manuscript template for conference proceedings through EasyChair.
+Please submit a 1 to 4-page (excluding references) PDF using the IEEE manuscript template for conference proceedings through EasyChair.

 Acceptance will be based on a juried evaluation of the paper’s contributions in terms of relevance, merit, and diversity.
 Accepted papers will only be shared with the workshop participants and conference organizers.

 Dr. Katie Seaborn